Tower of London,Beefeater,beefeater tower of london

 The Tower of London today

 John, like the rest of the Yeoman Warders, lives on the premises.
 The Warders and their families rent out apartments in the complex, a tradition dating back to the 13th century.
-There is also a doctor on the property and a chaplain that looks after the chapel.
+There is also a doctor on the property and a chaplain who looks after the chapel.
 There is even a special pub here, reserved only for the Warders.

 Our tour included colourful stories of the Traitor’s Gate, the Bloody Tower and the many ghosts that supposedly make an occasional appearance.
 With the many laughing and happy faces around me, it was hard to imagine this place as a place of death and torture.

 A quick visit to the torture exhibit and a stop amidst the gardens, where the memorial to those executed here lies, is a somber reminder of the Tower’s dark past.
 While today it’s a pleasant spot, it wasn’t always so.
-A simple inscription reads,

 St. Peter ad Vincula